 In addition you will use hot water - this can usually be straight from the hot tap, but please be aware of any potential scald risk.
+Water should also be kept well away from the electrical equipment.

 Practical Skills

 Good practices for data collection, manipulation, analysis and presentation.